NBA Rumors: Andre Iguodala Trade Could Put Rockets On Same Level As Clippers And Lakers, Per ‘The Ringer’

 Since being dumped by the Golden State Warriors, rumors have been continuously swirling around Andre Iguodala and his future with the Memphis Grizzlies.
-Iguodala may be an official member of the Grizzlies right now but he is yet to play a game in the 2019-20 NBA season and highly expected to be moved before the 2020 February NBA trade deadline.
-One of the NBA teams who is currently being linked to Iguodala is the Houston Rockets.
+Iguodala may be an official member of the Grizzlies right now but he is yet to play a game in the 2019-20 NBA season and is highly expected to be moved before the 2020 February trade deadline.
+One of the teams who is currently being linked to Iguodala is the Houston Rockets.

 In his recent article, Paolo Uggetti of The Ringer listed the Rockets as one of the title contenders in the 2019-20 NBA season that needs Iguodala.
 Uggetti believes that the successful acquisition of Iguodala would put the Rockets on the same level as other Western Conference powerhouse teams like the Los Angeles Lakers and the Los Angeles Clippers.